A Block-Shifted Cyclic Reduction Algorithm for Solving a Class of Quadratic Matrix Equations: Convergence properties of CR in the case of more than one eigenvalue on the unit circle

 \section{Convergence properties of CR in the case of more than one eigenvalue on the unit circle}

 In this section, we derive some convergence properties of CR under the assumptions stated in Section~\ref{sec:ass}.
-In this case, Theorem~\ref{thm:crconv_orig} does not hold, and CR generally does not converge if $\ell>1$.
+In this case, Theorem~\ref{thm:crconv_orig} is not applicable, and CR generally does not converge if $\ell>1$.
 However, we will show that CR converges on a suitable subspace, and such a subspace can be used to derive the matrices $W_{G,1}$, $\Lambda_{G,1}$, $T_{R,1}$, and $\Lambda_{R,1}$ used in Section~\ref{sec:defl}.

 \begin{proposition} Let $W_{G,1}$ and $T_{R,1}$ be matrices such that \eqref{G_invariant} and \eqref{R_invariant} hold.
 Assume that CR can be carried out without a breakdown and that the sequences \eqref{eq:crgen} generated by CR are bounded.
 Then